DataBiosphere/featured-notebooks/README.md

-# bdcat_notebooks
+# featured-notebooks
-Example Jupyter notebook source files for the BioData Catalyst consortium.
+Example Jupyter notebook source files for the [BioData Catalyst](https://biodatacatalyst.nhlbi.nih.gov) and [AnVIL](https://anvilproject.org) consortiums.
 These notebooks are published to the [Terra notebook environment](https://support.terra.bio/hc/en-us/articles/360027237871-Terra-s-Jupyter-Notebooks-environment-Part-I-Key-components).

 Jupyter notebook `.ipynb` files are generated from source files with the